 adb reboot bootloader

 used to unlock bootloader in fastboot mode.
 Please note, not all devices support this command.
 Unlocking your bootloader may void your warranty and also wipe all your data.

 fastboot flash recovery filename.img

 used to flash a custom recovery on your Android device.
-Place custom recovery img file in same folder as platform-tools, and replace filename.img in command with name of file downloaded for example twrp.img.
+Place custom recovery img file in the same folder as platform-tools, and replace filename.img in command with the name of the file downloaded for example twrp.img.